joejoe909/LiquidWindow/README.md

 <img src = "Logo.png" width = 250/>
 <img src = "images/GitHub/Git Hub Description.png">

-<h3> Liquid Window is my current effort to make a leight wieght class that allows for customization of the Title bar and the window itself.
-Currently the Title bar is simply a widget, drag functionality exists is in the main window area itself.
+<h3> Liquid Window is my current effort to make a lightweight class that allows for customization of the Title bar and the window itself.
+Currently the Title bar is simply a widget, drag functionality exists in the main window area itself.
 I made this code to help you get going on this same journey.
 I invite you to clone, fork, and make pull requests.
-I welcome improvments and constructive critiques on my code.
+I welcome improvements and constructive critiques on my code.
 You're free to use this in your project. </h3>

 <br>

-<h3> Liquid Window is based on the resizeable widget code found at https://wiki.qt.io/Widget-moveable-and-resizeable but has been adapted for use as a upper level, parentless Widget.
+<h3> Liquid Window is based on the resizeable widget code found at https://wiki.qt.io/Widget-moveable-and-resizeable but has been adapted for use as an upper level, parentless Widget.
 If you need a resizeable Widget this is where you want to go!
-This class/.h,.cpp file is called tcontiner is included in this repo for your refrence.
+This class/.h,.cpp file is called tcontiner is included in this repo for your reference.
 </h3>

 <br>